ktbaileyunc/ktbaileyunc.github.io/index.md

 ---
 permalink: /
-title: "About me"
+#title: ""
 layout: single
 author_profile: true
-header:
+header: Kate Bailey
   overlay_image: /assets/images/header.JPG
   overlay_filter: 0.0 # same as adding an opacity of 0.5 to a black background

 ---

-Tempor velit sint sunt ipsum tempor enim ad qui ullamco.
-Est dolore anim ad velit duis dolore minim sunt aliquip amet commodo labore.
-Ut eu pariatur aute ea aute excepteur laborum.
-Esse ea esse excepteur minim mollit qui cillum excepteur ex dolore magna.
-Labore deserunt fugiat incididunt incididunt sint ea.
-Consequat dolore aute laboris quis proident quis non et est consectetur ex eiusmod sit culpa.
+Hi there!
+I'm a sophomore at the University of North Carolina at Chapel Hill studying computer science and philosophy.
+In short, I'm passionate about doing good things with technology.
+I hope to use software engineering and data analysis to build tools that benefit the communities I care about.
+My work for The Daily Tar Heel as a data reporter has given me a taste of what it feels like to turn numbers into something that brings new knowledge to readers.

+I'm originally from Charlotte, NC, and I graduated from Choate Rosemary Hall in Wallingford, CT.
+In my free time, you can often find me watching C-SPAN, snapping blurry film photos, or reading albums' liner notes at my college radio station.

 ## Work Experience
 **Teaching Assistant** / UNC Department of Computer Science / Aug.
 2023-present
-* Tutor students in UNC’s introductory programming course, [COMP 110](23f.comp110.com), which enrolls 650+ students per semester
+* Tutor students in UNC’s introductory programming course, [COMP 110](https://23f.comp110.com), which enrolls 650+ students per semester
 * Work one-on-one with students in office hours, explaining fundamental Python programming concepts and providing guidance on class assignments
 * Coach 8+ students each week, making detailed notes of students’ progress to assist other TAs

 **Senior Data Reporter** / The Daily Tar Heel / Jan.
 2023-present
 *	Source, clean, and analyze large public data sets using R, Python, Excel, and GIS software
-* Design attractive and accessible data visualizations for [website](dailytarheel.com) and print paper, including front page
+* Design attractive and accessible data visualizations for [website](https://www.dailytarheel.com) and print paper, including front page
 * As senior reporter, pitch and assemble data-centered investigative stories about university and local news

 ## Community Involvement
 **Disc Jockey** / WXYC 89.3 FM / Jan.
 2023-present
-* As disc jockey for college [radio station](wxyc.org), host weekly 2-3 hour music show; select releases from vast station library to create diverse yet coherent show, emphasizing similarities between seemingly disparate types of music
+* As disc jockey for college [radio station](https://www.wxyc.org), host weekly 2-3 hour music show; select releases from vast station library to create diverse yet coherent show, emphasizing similarities between seemingly disparate types of music
 * Programmed parts of WXYC’s new Android mobile app using Kotlin, including the app’s “about us” and contact section; collaborated on development as member of 3-person app team

 **Ethics Fellow** / UNC Parr Center for Ethics / Sep.
 2023-present